LIGO Data Release associated with GRB051103

 GPS 815043278 (Thu Nov 03 08:54:25 GMT 2005):

 None of these data are vetoed due to problems with the data quality; all data from both detectors during this time are unvetoed and are of good science quality.

 If GRB051103 was produced by the binary merger (coalescence) of a neutron star with a black hole or another neutron star in M81, it would produce a characteristic Compact Binary Coalescence (CBC) waveform in the LIGO detectors.
-Event triggers from the CBC search in data around GRB051103 are available as described here.
+See the description of event triggers from the CBC search in data around GRB051103.